 Its striking Byzantine exterior was designed by John Francis Bentley in the 1890s, who eschewed the Gothic style popular with the Victorians and went for something completely different.

 On first viewing the cathedral doesn’t even look like an English church – its red-and-white stripped exterior looks more like a Turkish temple.
-The cupola was modelled on the one at St. Sophia.
-And its 83-metre tall bell-tower (or campanile), has a passing resemblance to the Basilica of St. Mark.
+The fact that London’s Protestant Gothic masterpiece, Westminster Abbey, was just a short distance down the road may have had a lot to do with this bold statement.